MicrosoftDocs/Advertising-docs/BingAds/bingads-12/customer-management-service/customerinfo.md

 ms.author: eur
 description: Defines a customer identification object that contains information that identifies a customer.
 ---
+> [!IMPORTANT]
+> This Bing Ads API Version 12 preview documentation is subject to change.
 # CustomerInfo Data Object - Customer Management

-> [!IMPORTANT]
-> This v12 preview documentation is subject to change.

 Defines a customer identification object that contains information that identifies a customer.

 ## Syntax